 Big Bang vs. Creation

-Links Home Video Newsletters Old What's New Photo Album Biker John's Web Cam(s) Page The West Springfield Kinship Why Christian?
+Links Home Video Newsletters Old What's New Photo Album Biker John's Web Cam(s) Page Why Christian?
 Grace Basics Grace & Works Legalism and Grace Big Bang vs. Creation Gospel and Astrology?
 Merry Christmas Card Chauncy Star Trek Night Astronomy Night What's New?

 This page is a brief treatise on handling why I teach the Big Bang in astronomy classes while being a professing Christian.
 I was asked, via email, how I managed 'both' points of view.